 Set your goal

-How much you can raise depends on a lot of things, like how big your social network is and how much they have to give.
-So, use your best judgement, but setting your goal at $500 is a great starting place.
-(You can update your goal at any time, so if things are going really well, you can set a stretch goal once you hit $500 and keep going!)
+How much you can raise depends on many factors, like how big your social network is and how much they have to give.
+So, use your best judgment, but setting your goal at $500 is a great starting place.
+(You can update your goal at any time, so if fundraising is going well, you can set a stretch goal once you hit $500 and keep going!)

 Get Started >>